Our Lord of the Miracles of Buga

 Our Lord of the Miracles of Buga (Nuestro Señor de Los Milagros de Buga), also known as the Lord of the Miracles (Senor de Los Milagros), is a statue of Jesus Christ in the form of a crucifix, said to have come into existence spontaneously and without the work of human hands.
 This type of miraculous icon is known as acheiropoieta.
 The Lord of Miracles appeared in the 16th century in what is now Buga, Colombia.

-It has been housed since the 18th century in the Basilica of Our Lord of the Miracles in Buga, Valle del Cauca, in the south west of Colombia.
+It is also the name of the shrine in which the statue is located.
+This shrine falls under the Redemptorist order and is located in Buga, Valle del Cauca, in the southwest of Colombia.

 This basilica is the most famous Catholic non-Marian sanctuary in the Americas.
 The Redemptorist monastic community that curates Our Lord of the Miracles also promotes the veneration of a reproduction of the Cretan icon of our Lady of Perpetual help.

 Apparition of the Lord of the Waters

 In September 1573, an indigenous woman, who made her living as a laundress, noticed a small but brilliant object that was carried by the current in the middle of the Guadalajara River.
 She caught it up and discovered that it was a tiny crucifix.
 Happy with her find, when she returned home, she fashioned an altar for the small crucifix using a common wooden box.

 According to tradition, one night the diminutive wooden crucifix began to grow into a life-size image of the Christ.

 News of this spread along all the Cauca River valley and many people started to gather at the place, where a hermitage was built, turning the woman's humble house into a sanctuary.

 A wealthy family from the region decided to donate lands to build a great church, the first hermitage to venerate the holy crucifix on the site where it had first been discovered.
 The crucifix had already grown from the pocket size to nearly the height of a human person and was already called the Lord of Miracles.
-A great obstacle to facilitate the peregrination to the sanctuary was the fact that there was no bridge for the visiting worshippers to cross the river.
+A great obstacle to facilitate the peregrination to the sanctuary was that there was no bridge for the visiting worshippers to cross the river.
 According to the accounts dating from this period, after some collective acts of prayer during the rainy season, a natural phenomenon took place which resolved the problem caused by the lack of a bridge.
 During some strong rains the river suddenly and spontaneously diverted from its original path.
 It began flowing in such a way that a new river bed was formed that was many meters away from the old one.
 From this moment on, the hermitage was located on the same side of the river as the city of Buga.